 The District provides mandatory solid waste and recycling services through a franchise agreement with South County Sanitary Services Incorporated (SCSS Inc.), which is a subsidiary of Waste Connections Incorporated, a publicly traded corporation "WCN" on the New York Stock Exchange.
+In 2020 the Board adopted a resolution to reduce the franchise fee payment from SCSS from 10% to 5% to reduce the customers utility bills.
 The District enforces illegal dumping within the community and other violations.
 The District has also adopted incentive programs designed to promote a cleaner community.
-Since OCSD does not control operations of SCSS or WCN, the financial statements and audits of those entities are separate from the District.
+Since the District does not control operations of SCSS or WCN, the financial statements and audits of those entities are separate from the District.